CRIF High Mark Credit Information Services

 CRIF High Mark Credit Information Services Pvt.
 Ltd. is an RBI-approved credit bureau in India.
 It serves retail, agriculture and rural, MSME, commercial and microfinance.

 The company was incorporated in 2005 and is based in Mumbai.
 It launched its credit bureau operations in 2010 and has a database of over 120+ crore credit records as of July 2018.
-CRIF High Mark covers nearly 38 crore unique borrowers as of Oct 2018.
+CRIF High Mark covers nearly 38 crore unique borrowers as of October 2018.
 It manages the world's largest microfinance credit bureau database.

 CRIF High Mark supports over 4,000 credit institutions, including over 1,000 cooperative banks and insurance companies, providing them with credit information, analytics and scoring, decision and software.
 In addition, it works with telecom service providers, credit rating agencies and SEBI-registered brokers.
 Consumers can also directly access their credit scores from CRIF High Mark.
 It records repayment history, defaults and frauds on loans and credit facilities extended to individuals or businesses across the country.
 These services help lenders to analyse the risk profile of the borrower before extending new credit and keep non-performing loans in check.
 Consumers can check their credit reports and credit scores from the company's website.

 History

 CRIF High Mark Credit Information Services Private Limited was known as High Mark Credit Information Services Private Limited.
 High Mark was founded in 2007 by Dr. Anil Pandya.
 In 2014, CRIF, an Italy-based firm acquired majority stakes in the company and the name changed to CRIF High Mark.

-CRIF holds 70% in CRIF High Mark.
+CRIF (The Center for Research in International Finance) holds 70% in CRIF High Mark.
 CRIF High Mark's other shareholders include State Bank of India, Punjab National Bank, SIDBI, Edelweiss, Shriram City Union Finance, and Alpha, a microfinance institution consortium.

 Established in 1988 in Bologna (Italy), CRIF is a global company specialising in the development and management of credit reporting, business information and decision support systems.
 The firm has an international presence operating in over 50 countries across four continents (Europe, America, Africa and Asia).
 It has experience delivering credit bureau solutions in countries like Italy, the Czech Republic, the Slovak Republic, Russia, Jamaica, Morocco, Benin, Vietnam, Bangladesh, Tajikistan and Indonesia.
 CRIF has been recognized amongst the top 100 FinTech by IDC Financial Insights.